My cat has a lengthy history of bringing me "gifts."

 If the deviations were centrally and symmetrically

-so the door would remain within safe operating bounds.
+door would remain within safe operating bounds.

 Alternatively, biases in the control circuits, software, or physics of

-left and right "rest" positions to shift.
+the motor, could cause the door's left and right "rest" positions to

-Essentially, with open-loop control the controller
+Essentially, with open-loop control the controller (whatever it is)

 If you look inside your 3D printer you will likely see not only a lead-screw

-carrying something (probably the print bed), but also
+carrying something (probably the print bed), but

 limit switches at

-either end of something's range of travel.
+either end of something's range of travel...a very simple way to achieve

-Better still, I used SPDT
+I used SPDT

 the limiting position has been reached.